 Added to Saved items

-Frozen shoulder (in medical terms, adhesive capsulitis of the shoulder) is a condition where your shoulder becomes painful and stiff for no particular reason.
+Frozen shoulder (in medical terms, adhesive capsulitis of the shoulder) is a condition where the shoulder becomes painful and stiff, often for no particular reason.
 Shoulder movements become reduced, sometimes completely 'frozen'.
-It usually only affects one shoulder.
+It usually only affects one shoulder but can affect both.

-Frozen shoulder is the medical term for a painful and stiff shoulder with no obvious cause.
+Frozen shoulder is the medical term for a painful and stiff shoulder.

-It only affects about 3% of adults at some stage in their lives.
-It usually affects people in late middle age - between 40 and 60 - and is more common in women.
+It affects about 3 in 100 of adults at some stage in their lives.
+It usually affects people between the ages of 40 and 60 and is more common in women.
 People with diabetes are slightly more likely to get frozen shoulder.

-Either shoulder can be affected but most commonly it is the non-dominant shoulder - that is, the left shoulder in a right-handed person.
+Either shoulder can be affected but most commonly it is the non-dominant shoulder - that is, the left shoulder in a right-handed person or vice versa.
 In about 1 in 5 cases the condition also develops in the other shoulder at some stage.

-In frozen shoulder it is only the shoulder (and even then, usually only one shoulder) that is affected.
+In frozen shoulder it is only the shoulder that is affected.
 It does not cause pain at any other joints.
-If other parts of your body are affected, like your knee joint or hands, it is not frozen shoulder and you need to contact a doctor to get the correct diagnosis.
+If other parts of the body are affected, like the knee joint or hands, it is not likely to be a frozen shoulder and medical advice should be sought.

-The typical symptoms are pain, stiffness and limitation in the range of movement of one (not both) of your shoulders.
+The typical symptoms are pain, stiffness and limitation in the range of movement of one of the shoulders.
 Frozen shoulder symptoms typically have three phases:

 Phase one - the 'freezing', painful phase

-This typically lasts 2-9 months.
+This typically lasts between 2 and 9 months.
 The first symptom is usually pain.
 Stiffness and limitation in movement then also gradually build up.
-The pain is typically worse at night and when you lie on your affected arm.
+The pain is typically worse at night and when lying on the affected arm.

 Phase two - the 'frozen', stiff (or adhesive) phase

-This typically lasts 4-12 months.
-Pain gradually eases but stiffness and limitation in range of motion remain and can become worse.
-All movements of your shoulder are affected.
-However, the movement most severely affected is usually rotation of the arm outwards: a bit like the movement you would do if you were holding a tray of food on the palm of your hand, holding it out to the side.
+This typically lasts for between 4 and 12 months.
+The pain gradually eases but stiffness and limitation in range of motion remain and can become worse.
+All movements of the shoulder are affected.
+However, the movement most severely affected is usually rotation of the arm outwards.
 The muscles around the shoulder may get smaller as they are not used.

 Phase three - the 'thawing', recovery phase